 Preparing for Childbirth and Complications

 Potentially life-threatening complications develop in about 15% of pregnancies, and all of these women need immediate care.
-Most complications cannot be predicted, but providers can help women and their families be prepared for them.
+Over 70% of maternal deaths are due to complications of pregnancy and childbirth, such as hemorrhage, hypertension, infection, and abortion.
+Most complications cannot be predicted, but providers can help women and their families be prepared for them in case they happen.

-- Explain danger signs during pregnancy and childbirth to women and their families (see Danger Signs During Pregnancy and Childbirth).
+- Explain danger signs during pregnancy and childbirth to women and their families (see next page).

 - Help the woman and her family plan how she will reach emergency care if complications arise: Where will she go?
 Who will take her there?
 What transport will they use?
 How will she pay for medical help?
 Are there people ready to donate blood?